Orbit spaces of equivariantly formal torus actions of complexity one: A criterion of equivariant formality in complexity one, general case

 \section{A criterion of equivariant formality in complexity one, general case}

-In this section we prove the theorem converse to Theorem~\ref{thmEqFormImpliesSphere} for general $n$.
-The arguments of this section also give a method for computing Betti numbers of equivariantly formal actions of complexity one in general position.
-This will be done in Section~\ref{secBetti}.

-\begin{thm} Assume that an effective action of $T^{n-1}$ on a closed manifold $X^{2n}$ satisfies the following properties: \begin{enumerate} \item the action has nonempty finite set $X_0$ of fixed points and each face submanifold $X_F$ meets $X_0$ (condition~\eqref{eqCondJoint}); \item the action is in general position at each fixed point; \item all stabilizers are connected; \item the orbit space $Q=X^{2n}/T^{n-1}$ is a homology $(n+1)$-sphere: $\Hr^i(Q)=0$ for all $i\leqslant n$; \item the sponge of the action is acyclic, that is for each face $F$ of $Q_{n-2}$ there holds $\Hr^i(F)=0$ for all $i$, and $\Hr^i(Q_{n-2})=0$ for all $i\leqslant n-3$. \end{enumerate} Then the action is equivariantly formal: $H^{\odd}(X)=0$. \end{thm}
+\begin{thm} Let the coefficient ring $R$ be either $\Zo$ or $\Qo$.
+Assume that an effective smooth action of $T^{n-1}$ on a closed orientable manifold $X^{2n}$ satisfies the following properties: \begin{enumerate} \item the action has nonempty finite set $X_0$ of fixed points and each face submanifold $X_F$ meets $X_0$ (condition~\eqref{eqCondJoint}); \item the action is in general position; \item all stabilizers are connected; \item the orbit space $Q=X^{2n}/T^{n-1}$ is a homology $(n+1)$-sphere: $\Hr_i(Q)=0$ for all $i\leqslant n$, and $H_{n+1}(Q)\cong R$; \item For each face $F$ of $Q_{n-2}$ the identity $\Hr^i(F)=0$ holds for all $i$, and $\Hr^i(Q_{n-2})=0$ holds for all $i\leqslant n-3$. \end{enumerate} Then the action is equivariantly formal: $H^{\odd}(X)=0$. \end{thm}

 Conditions (4) and (5) of the theorem state that the sponge $(Q,Q_{n-2})$ of the action is acyclic.